Controlled manipulation of solitons in a recirculating fiber loop using external potentials: Experimental setup and models

-where $q_i(t)$ denotes the position of the peak of soliton $i$ and $p_i(t)$ its momentum.
-The first two terms represent the kinetic and potential energies while the last term represents the soliton-soliton interaction potential.
+where $q_i(t)$ denotes the position of the peak of soliton $i$ and $p_i(t) = \eta_i \dot{q_i}$ its momentum.
+The first two terms represent the kinetic and potential energies, while the last term corresponds to the soliton-soliton interaction potential.
+This expression is valid for arbitrary potential shapes provided that $V(q)$ varies slowly compared to the soliton width, ensuring that each soliton experiences the potential through its local value $V(q_i)$.
 Note that the phase of the solitons does not appear in Eq.\,(\ref{eq:H}) since it does not affect the positional shift induced by the collisions.
 The relative phase between solitons however influences the exact spatiotemporal dynamics observed during collisions \cite{copie_spacetime_2023}.
 The simultaneous interaction of more than two solitons is not accounted for by this Hamiltonian, limiting its accuracy only to scenarios involving pairwise collisions occurring at distinct positions in space and time.
-Note also that this model fails to reproduce the correct shift when solitons interact with vanishing relative velocity \cite{scharf_soliton_1992}.\\[1em]
+Note also that this model fails to reproduce the correct shift when solitons interact with vanishing relative velocities \cite{scharf_soliton_1992}.
+In this work, we have solved the Hamilton’s equation of motion $\dot{q_i} = \partial H / \partial p_i$ and $\dot{p_i} = -\partial H / \partial q_i$ to find the trajectories of solitons $q_i(t)$, within the particle analogy, subjected to external potentials $V(x, t)$ and compared them to our experimental observations.\\[1em]

 \tocless